Special 75th Anniversary Project - IRI 2038 Futures Study

 View the final report comprising scenario details, systems maps and results from the incasting workshops.

-This was the final phase, which comprises two activities that completed the IRI2038 project:
+This was the final phase, which comprised two activities that completed the IRI2038 project:

 in partnership with the Institute for the Future.
 Players were asked to play 140 character cards answering two questions: 1) How can new research and innovation practices lead the way in 2038?; 2) What obstacles & roadblocks will hold research & innovation back?.
 Players built on one another's ideas and delved deeper into the future of innovation.
 It was a huge success with 10,000 ideas and 550 players from 50+ countries.
-A full analysis will be available shortly.
-In the meantime, check out IRI's Flashpoint blog for a recap
+Check out IRI's Flashpoint blog for a recap

 .
 The information informed the report out and backcasting workshops taking place at the Future Summit